U.S. holds high-level meetings on Syria, including on arming rebels

 CONSENSUS ELUSIVE

-Kerry delayed plans to travel to Israel and the Palestinian Territories this week to attend what the State Department called "routine" meetings, including on the topic of Syria.
+Kerry put off plans to travel to Israel and the Palestinian Territories early this week in order to attend what the State Department described as "routine" meetings, including on the topic of Syria.

 The United States and other governments are also weighing evidence that Assad's forces may have used chemical weapons, something Obama has said would cross a "red line."

-This week's Syria meetings are not a sign that the Obama administration has received conclusive proof of chemical weapons use by Assad's forces or that it is ready to decide on a response, one U.S. official said.
+This week's high-level Syria meetings are not a sign that the Obama administration has received conclusive proof of chemical weapons use by Assad's forces and is ready to decide on a response, one U.S. official said.

 A consensus on whether or not to arm the rebels remains elusive, with U.S. policymakers still wrestling with concerns that any American weapons could fall into the wrong hands.